| |

 CAA

 The China Academy of Art thesis exhibitions are extensive.
-The school provides rigorous instruction in a full spectrum of degree offering programs on three campuses.
+The school provides rigorous instruction in a full spectrum of degree programs on three campuses.
 The school was founded in 1928 as the first art university and first graduate school in Chinese history.
 CAA is under the direct management of the Ministry of Culture.
-Despite the large quantity of work we saw, it was only a small selection of the graduate student exhibitions on the Xiangshan Central Campus during a three hour visit.
+Despite the large quantity of work we viewed in a three hour visit, it was only a small selection of the total graduate student exhibitions on the Xiangshan Central Campus.

 CAA